ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 • If a class has abstract methods it must be declared abstract itself.
 • One cannot create objects of an abstract class.

+Abstract classes have the following features:

+- An abstract class cannot be instantiated.
+- An abstract class may contain abstract methods and accessors.
+- It is not possible to modify an abstract class with the sealed modifier, which means that the class cannot be inherited.
+- A non-abstract class derived from an abstract class must include actual implementations of all inherited abstract methods and accessors.

 **Q-2.
 Interface.**

 - Interface = purely abstract class; only signatures, no implementation.